-Step 1: Open Command Prompt as administrator.
+Step 1: Open Command Prompt with administrative privileges.

 compact /compactOS:query